Galaxy Watch 4: 48 hours on Samsung's new smartwatch | ExBulletin

 Hello, Bixby.
 I hope to see you again.

-Samsung’s voice assistant will return and be assigned to one of the Watch 4 buttons by default (top, long press to call).
+Samsung’s voice assistant returns and is assigned to one of the Watch 4 buttons by default (top button, long press to bring it up).
 You don’t have access to the Google Assistant as an option.
 This is what I was convinced that it was on the Watch 4.
 I was wrong.
 (Bixby can be replaced with the power off shortcut, but this is the end of the long press button reassignment.)

 Plans are subject to change.
 Currently, Bixby is the only assistant.
 Again, the clock will not arrive until the end of the month.
 It’s built on Wear OS and Google apps can be downloaded to Watch 4.
 But I’m worried that I don’t have a Google Assistant.
-Assistants are a big part of how to connect your watch to your smartphone (or a popular Google app), and not having it right now feels like a big loss.
+The Google Assistant is a big part of how to connect your watch to your phone (or a popular Google app), and not having it right now feels like a big loss.
 I actually use a lot of voice commands on watches like the Apple Watch because they’re hands-free and easy to pinch off.
 This is also particularly strange, as Fitbitnow supports the Google Assistant on voice-connected devices.

 I’ve only used the Galaxy Watch 4 on my Samsung phone right now, but how this works on other Android phones is a big issue.
 Samsung also included Bixby on its previous Android-connected Galaxy Watch.